julianlam/feps/fep/fc48/fep-fc48.md

 A generic server MUST automatically create `inbox`, `outbox` and other actor collections defined in the ActivityPub specification after registering an actor.

 Other collections MUST be created by clients using `Create` activities where `object` is an empty collection.

+## Examples

+Upon receiving a `Follow` activity, approved by the user, the client is expected to publish an `Accept` activity and two additional activities representing side effects:

+- `Create` activity for a `Relationship` object
+- `Add` activity that adds the `actor` of `Follow` to the `followers` collection

+Upon receiving an `Accept` activity in response to a `Follow`, the client is expected to publish two additional activities representing side effects:

+- `Create` activity for a `Relationship` object
+- `Add` activity that adds the `actor` of `Accept` to the `following` collection

 ## References